Pictured, the Duenweg Volunteer Fire Department, located at 303 Wolf Drive.

 History of the Duenweg Fire Department

 The Duenweg Volunteer Fire Department (DVFD) was established in 1958 with Lester Watson fire chief.
 In January, 1960 Don Johnson was named Fire Chief and served as chief until 1998.
-Allyn Reding was named fire chief in 1998.
+Allyn Reding was named Fire Chief in 1998 and served until his passing in 2019.
+Howard Reding was named Fire Chief in July 2019.

 In August, 1984 the Duenweg Volunteer Fire Department became a 501( C ) 3 Corporation (Not For Profit Corporation) controlled by a 4 member Board of Directors.
 In 1986 the Duenweg Fire Protection District was formed with 3 elected Board of Directors.
 The district includes the cities of Duenweg and Duquesne and unincorporated areas in Jasper County.
 The Duenweg Fire Protection District signed a contract with the Duenweg Volunteer Fire Department, Inc. to provide emergency service in the district.